-A Public Notice will be issued for this action and disseminated to the public, to provide a 30 day public and agency comment period.
-The EA and proposed Finding of No Significant Impact (FONSI) will be made available to the public.
-Comments on the EA and Proposed FONSI will be incorporated into the final document.
+A Public Notice has been issued for this action and disseminated to the public and agencies.
+The draft EA and Finding of No Significant Impact (FONSI) were also made available to the public.
+Coordination letters are located in Appendix C. Comments on the EA and Proposed FONSI have been incorporated into the final document.